-A smoke detector is provided with your trailer.
+A smoke detector is provided with your trailer located in the lounge area.
 A manual pertaining to the detector is included in the paperwork given to you at the dealership.
 Please read and follow all care, maintenance, and safety information contained in the smoke alarm manual.